qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     (attacks) also cancel any in-progress hacking by that agent.
   * **Fix**: Don't change facing when toggling a door and in the middle of hacking.
   * **Credit**: Qoalabear
+* Disguise Fixes
+  * Crash if the disguise is on the ground.
+  * Re-captured cameras/turrets have different metadata compared to their original state.
+This difference allows them to break disguises if walking too close.
+  * **Fix**: Don't crash if the disguise is on the ground.
+  * **Fix**: Disguise no longer breaks on re-captured cameras/turrets.
+  * **Fix**: More consistent behavior when multiple guards are in detection range.
+  * **Credit**: wodzu\_93
 * Modded: CFO Disguise can drag
   * If an agent is disguised as the CFO, or a similar "business man", attempting to drag a body fails.
 The business man animation defs don't include the default dragging animation.